-- Neocalanus populations are correlated with Pink salmon survival BUT - Simple predictions of warm years => bad for Neocalanus => bad for salmon are too simplistic - Other mechanisms (e.g. timing and magnitude of spring bloom, cross-shelf exchange) must also be important for Neocalanus and should be explored (i.e. the Gulf of Alaska program) - Other factors also affect Pink survival beside Neocalanus, but a very strong Neocalanus years appear to their benefit - At present, establishing the population size of Neocalanus requires an annual monitoring program like the Seward Line to index zooplankton productivity and the resources available to higher predators like Pink Salmon - What about other fish species?
+- Neocalanus populations are correlated with Pink salmon survival BUT - Simple predictions of warm years => bad for Neocalanus => bad for salmon are too simplistic - Other mechanisms (e.g. timing and magnitude of spring bloom, cross-shelf exchange) must also be important for Neocalanus and should be explored (i.e. the Gulf of Alaska IERP) - Other factors also affect Pink survival beside Neocalanus, but a very strong Neocalanus years appears to their benefit - At present, establishing the population size of Neocalanus requires an annual monitoring program like the Seward Line to index zooplankton productivity and the resources available to higher predators like Pink Salmon - Neocalanus populations estimates for 2010 favor strong return of Pinks in 2010 - What about other fish species?